kbenoit/coursepack-bookdown/readme.md

   : Example of a multiline table.
 ```

 Captions can be added to tables following the example above.
-For how to add identifiers to tables see ["Anchors, Labels, Identifiers and referencing them"](#anchors-labels-identifiers-and-referencing-them) below.
+For how to add unique identifiers to tables see ["Anchors, Labels, Identifiers and referencing them"](#anchors-labels-identifiers-and-referencing-them) below.

 #### Figures